LiHaixin000/OrbitCraft/README.md

 ### Features
 1. **Mentorship Matching System**: Connects students with alumni and industry professionals for mentorship.
 2. **Study Group Formation Tool**: Allows students to create, discover, and join study groups within their course or subject area.
+3.	**Peer Tutoring Network**: An extension to the study group tool, this feature enables students to offer or seek tutoring services.
+It includes capabilities for scheduling tutoring sessions, providing feedback, and integrating with the study group formation tool for seamless academic support.
+4.	**Academic Resource Sharing**: A platform for students to share and access academic resources such as lecture notes, study guides, and past papers.
+This feature encourages collaborative learning and provides students with additional support materials.
+5.	**Career Insights Panel**: An extension of the mentorship matching system, offering webinars, Q&A sessions, and panel discussions with alumni and professionals.
+This feature aims to provide students with career advice, industry insights, and networking opportunities.

 ### User Stories
 1. **Senior Student Seeking Career Direction**: Connect with alumni for insights and guidance.